 - Use simple, animated GIFs or short videos when you want to show someone how to do something.
 Static pictures work best for simple actions like “press a button.”

 Show context and detail where it’s needed.
 For example, if you need to show how to attach a lock to something, show the lock close up.
 Or if you want to highlight the tools needed, make sure to clearly show them in the visuals.

 That’s it!
 Now on to standardizing your own procedures.
-When in doubt, check out our SOP Template for Smarter (and Easier) Work.

 Also check out our other articles on SOPs: